Instruction

 The efficiency of the material (both paint and thermal insulation mass) results from its volume.
 About 1 liter of the product on the surface of 1 m² allows you to obtain a layer with a thickness of 1 mm.

-Depending on the application, the consumption is 0.5 – 3.0 litres of paint per 1m².
+Consumption, depending on the application, is 0.5 – 3.0 liters of paint per 1 m² surface.